majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab1.rst

     }
     EOF

-.. note:: Reload the Nginx Configuration (``sudo nginx -t && sudo nginx -s reload``)
+.. note:: Reload the NGINX Configuration (``sudo nginx -t && sudo nginx -s reload``)

-Typically, the Nginx API is exposed on port 8080 and some form of authentication is configured.
+Typically, the NGINX API is exposed on port 8080 and some form of authentication is configured.
 This lab uses a ``server_name`` directive and does not implement security.